electricimp/imp-central-impt/TestingGuide.md

 - `testMethod` - name of a test method.
 Should be fully qualified.
 Test methods with an identical name may exist in different test cases, in this case all of them will be selected if the cases are selected.
 An internal class can play the role of a test case.
 To denote this use case, put `"."` at the end of the filter.
 For example, `"imptest test :Inner.TestClass."` executes all test methods from the *Inner.TestClass* class. **TODO** - I do not understand this statements about Inner class - check and update.

-**TODO** - check and update the syntax - it should be fully specified and clear.
+**TODO** - check the syntax - it should be fully specified and clear.

 *Example:*